Yorko/mlcourse.ai/README.md

 </div>

-[mlcourse.ai](https://mlcourse.ai) is an open Machine Learning course by [OpenDataScience (ods.ai)](https://ods.ai/), led by [Yury Kashnitsky (yorko)](https://yorko.github.io/).
+[mlcourse.ai](https://mlcourse.ai) is an open Machine Learning course by [OpenDataScience (ods.ai)](https://ods.ai/), led by [Yury Kashnitsky (yorko)](https://yorko.github.io/), now Staff GenAI specialist at Google Cloud.
 Having both a Ph.D. degree in applied math and a Kaggle Competitions Master tier, Yury aimed at designing an ML course with a perfect balance between theory and practice.
 Thus, the course meets you with math formulae in lectures, and a lot of practice in the form of assignments and Kaggle Inclass competitions.
 Currently, the course is in a **self-paced mode**.
 Here, we guide you through the self-paced [mlcourse.ai](https://mlcourse.ai).

 ### Bonus assignments